RHagenson/2019-01-03-UNO/_episodes/11-trimming.md

 {: .bash}

-Note: `runtrimmomatic` is a command you'll only see on Hydra.
+Note: `runtrimmomatic` is a command you'll only see on Crane.
 On other systems, Trimmomatic is called with `java -jar trimmomatic-0.32.jar`.
 Trimmomatic is a program written in the Java programming language.
 You don't need to learn Java to use Trimmomatic (FastQC is also